-Figure 6-3: AXI4 Width Calculation Screen
+Figure 6-3: AXI4/AXI3 Width Calculation Screen

-The AXI4 FIFO widths can be configured for ID, ADDR, DATA and USER signals.
-ID Width is applied to all channels in the AXI4 interface.
+The AXI4/AXI3 FIFO widths can be configured for ID, ADDR, DATA and USER signals.
+ID Width is applied to all channels in the AXI3 interface.
 When both write and read channels are selected, the same ADDR and DATA widths are applied to both the write channels and read channels.
-The user signal is the only optional signal for the AXI4 FIFO and can be independently configured for each channel.
+The user and ID signals are the only optional signal for the AXI4/AXI3 FIFO and can be independently configured for each channel.

-For all the selected signals, the AXI4 FIFO width for the respective channel is determined by summing up the widths of signals in the particular channel, as shown in Table 6-1.
+For all the selected signals, the AXI4/AXI3 FIFO width for the respective channel is determined by summing up the widths of signals in the particular channel, as shown in Table 6-1.